hugofolloni/react-to-do-list/README.md

 # react-to-do-list

+## 🗒️ About this project
 A simple to-do list made with React.
 That is my first real project using that library and I learned so much doing it.
-It is a to-do list with a pomodoro timer integrated, where the user can control his tasks and time for study/work.
+It is a to-do list with a pomodoro timer integrated where the user can control his tasks and time for study/work.
 Since I don't have any design skills, the UI is really bad, but the tecnologies are kinda great haha.
 The user current and pasts tasks are storage on a json file, also with the last pomodoros linked with their respective task.
 The user have full access to json file data.

+## 🧔 User Story
+On the first page, it's displayed the current tasks that the user should do.
+Clicking on them, opens the details page, where the user can see the description and buttons to complete or delete the task.
+Also, there is a pomodoro timer inside the task, linking the study/work time with the respective action.
+Also, the homepage has a "past tasks" button, where the user can access all of his completed actions.
+In the pomodoro page, the user can create a pomodoro too, but not linking to anything.
+Also, it has a button, where the user can access all of his past timers to.

+## 💻 Technologies
+- React
+- JSON-server (to create the API)
+- React-Router

+## 🎨 UI
 Dark Mode Pages:
 ![image](https://user-images.githubusercontent.com/82226141/134794970-717ad4c1-f053-4c6b-9011-1dd5cb7eb76f.png)
 ![image](https://user-images.githubusercontent.com/82226141/134794976-9df0b9e8-103e-4d29-90b0-0cf773664b0e.png)